-Leading up to 2017, DESE worked with a number of stakeholders on its plan to comply with the federal Every Student Succeeds Act.
-At the same time, DESE created a new system a state accountability for Arkansas's schools.
+Leading up to 2017, DESE worked with a number of stakeholders on its plan to comply with the federal Every Student Succeeds Act, which was signed into law December 10, 2015.
+At the same time, DESE created a new system of state accountability for Arkansas's schools.
 As has been the trend nationwide, Arkansas's new system provides schools and school districts with more autonomy and flexibility, more support from the state (as opposed to labels and sanctions) and multiple measures by which to prove their successes with students.